THammami01/youtube-ad-blocker/README.md

 skipButton.click();
 ```

-When the extension's icon is clicked, this line of code will be run and the ad will be skipped.
+This line of code is sufficient for skipping the 5s-must-watch type of ads.

 ```js
 document.getElementsByClassName('ytp-ad-skip-button')[0].click()
 ```

+The rest of the block is for skipping the unskippable ads..
+We will know soon enough once they appear. 🎉